benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 The [Fulfillment Offerings API](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} is a replacement of the [Shipping Options API](https://developer.niketech.com/docs/projects/Shipping%20Options?tab=api){:target="new-tab"} just discussed.
-Fulfillment Offerings provides consumers more flexibility in choosing how, when, and where to get Nike products based on consumer location, availability and several other factors.
+Fulfillment Offerings provides consumers more flexibility in choosing how, when, and where to get Nike products based on consumer location, availability, and several other factors.
 They may be able to choose to have their items digitally delivered, shipped to an address of their choice, pick up at a Nike store, or pick up at a third party location.
 A user experience